abernet2/phase-0/week-1/tracking-changes-reflection.md

 ##What is a pull request and how do you create and merge one?

-A pull request is a request to update your code with other changes that may have been made.
-The pull is the first half of that process: getting the new changes.
-In order to update your code, you need to also merge that pull request with your code.
+A pull request is a request to update your local code with other changes that may have been made to the remote repository.
+The pull combines the fetch and merge commands, it FETCHES the updates and then also handles the MERGING.

+When you pull to a local repository, you effectively update your code with changes that have been made online.
+When you pull online, you have to go through a pull and merge request where you can view and verify the changes that have been made.

 ##Why are pull requests preferred when working with teams?